What are the risks in an ICO?

 For now, though, it’s a booming unregulated market and a possible bubble that some experts warn may sooner or later burst.
 So investors need to consider the risks very carefully.
 It’s not in fact rare for ICO teams to simply run off with investors’ money.

 - The people behind the project are anonymous, use fake identities or have fake accounts on social networks.

 - The team lacks professionals with relevant experience.

 - There is no legal entity.

 - The whitepaper and business plan sound unrealistic and/or lack detailed analysis of the market and competitors.

 - The project’s authors do not provide an example of their blockchain code.

 - There is no escrow wallet for delivering investors’ money to developers (preferably in portions) only when certain criteria are met.

-Note that these are just examples of possible red flags and Cryptonews.com does not take responsibility for any investment decision.
+Note that these are just examples of possible red flags and it’s not everything you need to know about ICO risks.
+Cryptonews.com does not take responsibility for any investment decision.
 Investors should always assess projects and related risks themselves.

 Have any suggestions about this entry?Let us know.